modernweb-dev/rocket/README.md

-> This project is in it's BETA phase
+> This project is in its BETA phase

 <p align="center">
   <img